What does my baby look like in week 34?

 What is active birth?

-Well, this is the opposite.
+Hollywood often shows women in childbirth flat on their backs in a hospital bed.
+Active birth is the opposite.
 The idea with active birth is that you move freely and find labour positions to help manage pain and encourage your baby out.
-Ask your midwife for more info.
+You can find out more from your midwife and antenatal classes.

 “Do something to help you feel empowered going into labour, such as hypnobirthing or active birthing.
 Read up on labour and give yourself a 'tool' to help you feel in control.”
 Zoe, mum of one